kpopper/iankynnersley.co.uk/case_studies/provenance.md

 ---
 layout: page
-title: Case study - Provenance
+title: Case study - CTO at Provenance
 ---

 [Provenance](http://provenance.org/) is a technology startup empowering everyone to make more informed decisions about the things they buy by allowing businesses to be transparent with their customers about how their products are made.